View this document as: a single page | multiple pages.

 This section is informative.

 Organizations need to be cognizant of the overall implications of their stakeholders’ entire digital authentication ecosystem.
 Users often employ multiple authenticators, each for a different RP.
-They then struggle to remember passwords, to recall which authenticator goes with which RP, and to carry multiple physical authentication devices.
+They then struggle to remember passwords, recall which authenticator goes with which RP, and carry multiple physical authentication devices.
 Evaluating the usability of authentication is critical, as poor usability often results in coping mechanisms and unintended workarounds that can ultimately degrade the effectiveness of security controls.

-The impact of usability across digital systems needs to be considered as part of the risk assessment when deciding on the appropriate AAL.
+Integrating usability into the development process can lead to authentication solutions that are secure and usable while still addressing users’ authentication needs and organizations’ business goals.
+The impacts of usability across digital systems needs to be considered as part of the risk assessment when deciding on the appropriate AAL.
 Authenticators with a higher AAL sometimes offer better usability and should be allowed for use with lower AAL applications.

 Guidelines and considerations are described from the users’ perspective.

-Usability Considerations Common to Authenticators
+Common Usability Considerations for Authenticators

 Usability considerations applicable to most authenticators are described below.
 Subsequent sections describe usability considerations specific to a particular authenticator.

-Intermittent events include events such as reauthentication, subscriber account lock-out, expiration, revocation, damage, loss, theft, and non-functional software.
+Usability considerations for intermittent events (e.g., reauthentication, subscriber account lock-out, expiration, revocation, damage, loss, theft, and non-functional software) across authenticator types include:

 Usability Considerations by Authenticator Type